 A Note About Links To Books

 Throughout this reader’s guide, I link to purchasable versions of the books I mention using Bookshop.org.
-Bookshop is a wonderful alternative to Amazon—because as lovers of writing and reading, we should avoid supporting Amazon’s publishing monopolization—and allows you to buy books while supporting bookstores in your area.
+Bookshop is a wonderful alternative to Amazon—because as lovers of writing and reading, we should avoid supporting Amazon’s publishing monopolization—and allow you to buy books while supporting bookstores in your area.

 Okay, without any further ado, let’s get into our Women’s History Month reader’s guide.